gadingyuwono/gadingyuwono/README.md

 ## Hi there, I'm Gading Yuwono

-Gading is a vocational high school student majoring in Software Engineering, with a vision of becoming a Fullstack Web Developer.
+Gading is a vocational high school student majoring in Software Engineering, with a vision of becoming a Backend Web Developer.
 He has extensive exploratory, informal experience, particularly in the fields of technology and design.

 <!--
 **gadingyuwono/gadingyuwono** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.